 This document provides a high-level description of the Federated Operations Solution that is intended for distributed Research Infrastructures as well as distributed Resource Infrastructures that adopt a federated governance model.

-Section 2 defines the target groups addressed by Federated operations, which is described in Section 4.
-Section 3 defines the problems addressed.
-The value proposition and the services of the EGI portfolio that are used to deliver the solution are respectively presented in Section 5 and 6.
-Section 7 and 8 define the expected strategic impact and the performance indicators.
-Section 9 provides information about how the solution is being adopted to federate resources and finally Section 10 concludes the document.
+The document is structured as follows: Section 2 defines the target groups addressed by Federated operations.; Section 3 defines the problems addressed; Section 4 outlines the proposed solution; Section 5 and 6 present the value proposition and the services of the EGI.eu portfolio that are used to deliver the solution; Section 7 and 8 define the expected strategic impact and the performance indicators; Section 9 provides information about how the solution is being adopted to federate resources and finally Section 10 draws up the conclusion.

 Target Groups